18 incredible stats you might have missed from the 2018 World Cup

 Dead balls are more alive than ever

-43% of the 169 goals scored at Russia 2018 came from set-piece situations – the highest ratio in the last 60 years.
-England netted nine goals from set-pieces, which was the most by a team at a World Cup since Portugal in 1966.
+43% of the 169 goals scored at Russia 2018 came from set-pieces – the highest ratio in the last 60 years.
+England netted nine goals from dead-ball situations – the most by a team at a World Cup since Portugal in 1966 – with Gareth Southgate’s side producing several innovative routines from corners and free-kicks.

-19 – the age at which Kylian Mbappe became the first teenager since Pele, 60 years ago, to score multiple goals in a World Cup game.
-Mbappe then became just the third teenager to play in the final, after Pele (17 in 1958) and Giuseppe Bergomi (18 in 1982) – and the second to score in it after the Brazilian legend.

-19matches: how many it took for an Asian Football Confederation side to record a first victory over South American opposition at the World Cup.
-Japan’s 2-1 upset of Colombia followed 15 defeats and three draws, registered between South Korea (five attempts), Japan (four), Iran (two), North Korea (two), Israel, Iraq, United Arab Emirates, China and Australia.
+"Set-pieces have proven to be an important tool at this World Cup," said Andy Roxburgh, a member of the FIFA Technical Study Group.
+“That shows efficiency, as well as speed of thought and action."

 Suba-saves